jasonfilippou/agile-bank/README.md

 use a static seed to enable reproducibility of the random chain in a given machine.
 There is no degree of financial realism in this approximation, except for the same currency (e.g `GBP`) being mapped to exactly 1 unit of its own currency.

-For example, in my given machine, some exchange rates are generated as follows (the full list is available via a parameter-less `GET` at `/bankapi/exchangerate`):
+For example, in our given machine, some exchange rates are generated as follows (the full list is available via a parameter-less `GET` at `/bankapi/exchangerate`):

 ```json